FRC1410/Scouting2024/story_templates/add_scoring_toggle.md

 ]
 ```

-Now if you go back to the browser and hit the `SCORE ONSTAGE` toggle you should see the toggle update with no error!
+Now if you go back to the browser and hit the `SCORE PARK` toggle you should see the toggle update with no error!
 Refresh the page to make sure the value sticks.

 You are done!
 Woo!